Alain Bashung: Youth

 Alain Baschung (he later dropped the "c" from his surname) was the son of a Breton mother working in a rubber factory and an Algerian father, whom he never knew.
 His mother remarried, and at the age of one, Bashung was sent to Wingersheim, near Strasbourg to live with his stepfather's parents.
 He spent his childhood in the countryside, in a rather conservative environment, alongside a grandmother who did not speak French.
 He discovered music during his childhood, notably Kurt Weill's Mahagonny, and began to practice with a Rosebud harmonica offered to him when he was five.
-He also practiced basketball and cycling and sang in the church choir of Wingersheim.
+He also was involved in basketball and cycling, and sang in the church choir in Wingersheim.

 He came back to Paris in 1959, where he discovered the great chanson artists, and then rock artists such as Gene Vincent, Buddy Holly (whom he admired deeply), and Elvis Presley.
 While studying (before dropping out after he was awarded a BTS in accountancy from the École nationale de commerce in 1965), he formed a band called Les Dunces playing folk music and rockabilly.